SringayKeno/Real_Estate/README.md

 * Project status meetings nightly at 5pm and or 7pm weekdays.
 10am on Saturdays

-##  Data Visualizations; A Look at Average Home Values in July 2022 by US County
+## A Look at Average Home Values in July 2022 by US County Through Visualizations

 ### Tableau was used to visualize and explore July 2022 housing values and inventory by US county.